SavelevGeo/open-weather-short-response/README.md

 # NB!

 The limit for one api key is 60 calls/minute or 1,000,000 calls/month.
-If you are planning to use it more often than once, you need to [get your own API key](https://openweathermap.org/price).
+If you are planning to use it more often than once, you need to [get your own API key](https://openweathermap.org/price) and replace my API key with it [here](https://github.com/SavelevGeo/open-weather-short-response/blob/22a4ad19a49cdd9beaceec7d01ed38170efc7276/weather_request.py#L8).
 With the same limit it is free.